Fats are either saturated or unsaturated; know the difference? by Good Health

 Weird science

 For a while now, due to incomplete and inaccurate science undertaken in the middle of last century, the thinking has been that there was a benefit of using unsaturated vegetable oil over saturated fat because it is “better for heart and cardiovascular health”.
-This was because eating unsaturated oils “lowered cholesterol levels” in the blood.
+This was because eating unsaturated oils “lowers cholesterol levels in the blood.”
 We now know that cholesterol is not the cause of problems, in and of itself.
 Cholesterol is vital for all animal life and our body makes the bulk of the cholesterol we need.

 Good Health NZ - Capture FAs